Aaron-Junker/aaron-junker.github.io/_posts/2021-08-28-Weekly Windows 1.md

 ## Introduction

-Welcome to this new blog series where we look every weekend at what happend in the world of Windows during the last week.
+Welcome to this new blog series where we look every weekend at what happened in the world of Windows during the last week.

 Today we have three topics.
 So let's go: